George Lyon (golfer)

 George Seymour Lyon (July 27, 1858 – May 11, 1938) was a Canadian golfer, an Olympic gold medalist in golf, an eight-time Canadian Amateur Championship winner, and a member of Canada's Sports Hall of Fame.
 He worked in the insurance industry.

 Early life, cricket

-Lyon was born in Richmond, Ontario, near Ottawa.
+Lyon was born in Richmond, Canada West, near Ottawa.
 His early sporting career was in cricket, where, as a batsman he represented Canada eight times, averaging 14.07, and scoring 238 not out in a club game, at that time the highest score ever made in Canada.

 Golf career

 Although he only began playing golf at the age of 38, due to lack of available golf courses in most areas of Canada before that date, he won the gold medal in golf in the 1904 Summer Olympics in St. Louis, Missouri, at age 46, only eight years after beginning the sport.
 He won the Canadian Amateur Championship a record eight times between 1898 and 1914, the last time in his 56th year.
 He was also runner-up in that event on two further occasions.
 He won the Canadian Seniors' Golf Association Championship ten times between 1918 and 1930, the final time in his 72nd year; these events were staged before the inauguration of the Canadian Senior Golf Championship by Golf Canada.

 Lyon lost in the finals of the 1906 U.S. Amateur, in his 48th year, and in the round of 32 of the 1908 British Amateur, when in his 50th year.
 He was a lifelong amateur golfer, never turning professional.

 He traveled to London in 1908 to defend his Olympic title, but plans to stage a golf tournament there were cancelled at the last minute, since representatives from England and Scotland were unable to agree on the format.
 Offered the gold medal by default, Lyon refused to accept it.
 Golf did not return to the Olympics until 2016.

 Lyon was also a founding member, with Albert Austin, of the Lambton Golf and Country Club in Toronto.
 It was officially opened on June 13, 1903.

 Lyon often partnered with the future Canadian golf hall of fame member, professional George Cumming; as a pair they were a difficult team to beat in 4-ball matches.